 We all have these kinds of people in our lives at one time or another.
 It’s someone that makes life unbearable.
 Sadly, this person is often a family member or a close friend.
-Prayer for Anxiety will help you identify and deal with these difficult relationships from psychological and spiritual perspectives.
+Let’s see how to deal with these difficult relationships from psychological and faith based perspectives.

 What Defines A Toxic Person Or Relationship?

-Maybe the best way to describe a toxic person is someone you do not want to be around at all, and you hate them (and probably yourself) for it.
+Maybe the best way to describe a toxic person is someone you don’t want to be around at all, and you hate them (and maybe yourself) for it.
 This is not a formal psychological diagnosis as different personality disorders can lead to toxic behavior.
 Here are some signs that a person’s behavior is toxic:

 - Extreme selfishness